Arabic Timed Text Style Guide

 - Maximum two lines.

-- Regular double quotation marks “ ” without spaces
+- Use double straight quotation marks " " without spaces for regular quotations.

 - Use parentheses ( ) for quotes within quotes.